 3. Indiana University

-Indiana University offers a BS in Applied Mathematics that ranks among the nation’s best online actuarial science programs.
-This 120-semester unit degree prepares students for rewarding careers as a data scientist, a statistician, an actuary, or a mathematical modeler, among others.
-Core classes for this degree include real analysis, linear algebra, the bridge to abstract mathematics, equity, and fixed income investments, and elements of statistical techniques, to name a few.
+Indiana University offers a BS in Applied Mathematics that ranks among the nation’s best actuarial science degree programs.
+This 120-semester unit degree prepares students for careers as a data scientist, a statistician, an actuary, or a mathematical modeler, among others.
+Core classes for this degree include real analysis, linear algebra, the bridge to abstract mathematics, financial mathematics, equity, and fixed income investments, and elements of statistical techniques, to name a few.

 Indiana University is a multi-campus higher learning institution that was founded in the 1820s.
-Indiana University is recognized to also be a space-grant university with a student enrollment across the university that exceeds 110,000 students each year.
+IU is recognized to also be a space-grant university with a student enrollment across the university that exceeds 110,000 students each year.

-What We Like: Indiana University maintains two primary campuses plus seven other regional academic centers across the state of Indiana and has a lengthy list of notable alumni.
+What We Like: IU maintains two primary campuses plus seven other regional academic centers across the state of Indiana and has a lengthy list of notable alumni.